mercos/robot-eyes/README.md

 }
 ```

-## Creating a test file
+## Create your tests
 Currently we support only mocha.
-So you will need to create a mocha test file, that look like this:
+We recommend that you edit the `test.js` file that is created by the` init` command.

 ```javascript
 const test = require('robot-eyes/test')